Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_native_apps/getting_started_with_native_apps.md

         |   |-- scripts
         |       |-- setup.sql
                 |-- setup-package-script.sql
-        |-- test
-            |-- Test_App_Locally.sql
       |-- prepare_data.sh
       |-- snowflake.yml
 ```

-There are two main directories that we will be using:

-`src`

-- the `src` directory is used to store all of our various source code including stored procedures, user defined functions (UDFs), our streamlit application, and even our installation script `setup.sql`.
+There `src` directory is used to store all of our various source code including stored procedures, user defined functions (UDFs), our streamlit application, and even our installation script `setup.sql`.

-`test`

-- the `test` directory contains both our sample data used for seeding our application tests, and our test script `Test_App_Locally.sql`

 <!-- ------------------------ -->